 College of Humanities, Arts, and Sciences

-Under the direction of UNI School of Music assistant professor of horn Yu-Ting Su, the UNI Horn Choir will offer a spring recital.
+Under the direction of UNI School of Music graduate student conductors, the Concert Band will offer a spring concert.
 This event is free and open to the public.

 Dr. Patrick N. Dowling, Department of Mathematics at Miami University of Ohio will discuss "Grothendieck compactness principles."

 View the evening sky from the UNI observatory located on the roof of McCollum Science Hall.
 Meet near the polar bear outside of room 137 before 9 p.m. to be escorted to the roof.
 The event goes forward regardless of the weather.
 Potential targets for viewing through the telescope include the Saturn and various nebula.